ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {::include cddl/domain-dependency-triple-record.cddl}
 ~~~

-#### Group Membership Triple {#sec-comid-triple-group-membership}
+#### Environmnent Bundle Triple {#sec-comid-triple-environment-bundle}

 In order to model hierarchical device composition, CoRIM authors need to identify all components in the composite device (see {{Section 3.3 of -rats-arch}}).
-A group describes all target environments that a certain attesting environment is generating evidence about.
+An environment bundle describes all target environments that a certain attesting environment is generating evidence about.
-The parent-child relationship between the attesting environment and all target environments in question is expressed via the group-membership-triple:
+The parent-child relationship between the attesting environment and all target environments in question is expressed via the environment bundle triple:

 ~~~ cddl
 {::include cddl/group-membership-triple-record.cddl}
 ~~~

 In the example composite device in {{composite}}, `env-1` is the Attesting Environment for `env-2` and `env-3`, while `env-2` is the Attesting Environment for `env-4`.
-Appraisal starts from the top of the device hierarchy (`env-1`) and descends through all the subtrees until all Target Environments have been visited.
+Appraisal starts from the top of the device hierarchy (`env-1`) and descends through all the sub-trees until all Target Environments have been visited.

 ~~~ aasvg
 .-------.